 But following the assured distance for safety is not necessary the “best” distance; it is only the minimal distance for safety.
 If you are interested in driving “efficiently” — and having the traffic around you being more efficient, there is more you can do.
 If you are interested in driving without adding to your personal stress as well as adding to the stress around you, there is more you can do.
 Watch closely as you consider your current strategy for driving in stop and go traffic and an alternative strategy.

 Let’s say that a car length is about 15-18 feet though obviously a stretch limo stretches for a lot more and a mini-cooper is much less.
 Now if you are traveling in traffic that varies from 70 mph to 0 mph, your minimum car length would also vary from 18 x 7 = 126 feet to 18 x 0 = 0 feet.
 When you are stopped, you might be near the rear bumper of the car in front of you.
 When you are going “full speed” you might be 126 feet away.
 If you do this, in stop and go traffic, what you will experience is a long series of frustrations.
 For awhile, everything will go smoothly, and you’ll go zipping along at 70 mph.
 But then, for no discernible reason, everyone will suddenly come to a screeching halt.
 You sit there for a few seconds or a few minutes, one of many people bumper to bumper with the a line of other cars.
 Eventually, people will start to go slowly.
 But then, they will all stop again.
 Or, perhaps they will speed up again and then stop.
 The traffic may even speed up to 70 mph again and then stop again, and once more, for no discernible reason whatsoever.
 You may find such phrases as “What the h*** is wrong with people!” caroming off of your cranium and rattling round in your brain.
 You try to figure out how you can minimize your time in this awful traffic.
 You look for tiny spaces.
-This lane appears to be moving.
+The lane next to you appears to be moving!
 Ah, there’s a space!
 Slam into it quickly.
 You do.
 Your lane is moving!
 Yay!
 All it once it comes to complete stop.
 The lane you just got out of now appears to be moving better.
 Just your luck!
 Wait, you can get back in.
 No!
 Some a**hole just got into that space from the other lane!
 Damn!
 Wait, everyone’s moving again.

-This is a very frustrating way to drive particularly if you are late, or just an impatient person or both.
+This is a very frustrating way to drive — particularly if you are late, or just an impatient person or both.
 You are stopping and starting all the time.
 Your hour commute now stretches like taffy (or traffy) into two hours.
 And worse than that, per se, is that this all seems senseless.
 And worse than that is that you are sending your blood pressure through the roof and even that magnificent sacrifice on your part seems to have zero effect on clearing up the traffic jam.
 And, even worse than that, in the long run, is that your experience is causing you to think very uncomplimentary things about your teammates.
 Teammates?
 Yes, your co-drivers — every last one of them — are potentially your teammates.
-But if you drive in traffic this way, you don’t see them as teammates at all but more like competitors.
+But if you drive in traffic the way I’ve been describing, you don’t see them as teammates at all but more like competitors.
 And we all know what our job is in a competition, right?
 To win!!

 That same exact objective physical situation can become a completely different experience.
 And, to make the transformation is simple.
 I didn’t say it was easy.
 But it is simple.
 The key is to stop focusing on keeping the minimum safe distance between you and the car in front of you and instead keep a much longer distance between you and the car in front.
 The key is to stop focusing on your commute and your goals and instead to think of the traffic as a whole moving efficiently.
 The key is to stop driving as fast as you possibly can and instead to try to match your speed to the average speed of the traffic ahead of you.
 If you do those three things, something amazing happens.
 You get to the same place in the same time but you will hit your brakes and accelerator far less often.
 Furthermore, you will feel far safer and less frustrated.
 You will be able to see a much larger picture of the traffic in front.
 You will notice that, yes, leaving a large space in front of you does make it possible for other drivers to zip in front of you.
 But you will also notice that most of the time, these drivers will zip back out of your lane a few moments later.

 But wait!
 There’s more!
 When you stop putting your brakes on so much, it gives other people a completely different impression of the traffic.
-If a person is on a eight lane highway (four each way) and only sees 8 cars ahead of them (because everyone is jammed together) and every single one has their brakes on, they will come to something of a screeching halt, particularly if they have been driving right behind the car in front of them.
+If a person is on a divided highway (with four each way) and only sees 4-8 cars ahead of them (because everyone is jammed together) and every single one has their brakes on, they will come to something of a screeching halt, particularly if they have been driving right behind the car in front of them.
 If, however, they look up and see only 7 of the 8 visible cars with their brake lights on (because yours are not on), they will be far less prone to slam on their brakes.
 Furthermore, they may well be able to see more of the traffic ahead because of the space in front of you.
 It no longer looks jammed so their behavior will be less erratic.
 If they are behaving less erratically, that will be true of the people behind them as well.

 But wait!
 There’s more!
 People who drive mostly look forward, but they also hopefully glance in rear view mirror on occasion.
 This means that the people in front of you will also have a somewhat different perception of the traffic conditions based on the fact that you are not driving erratically and that you have a large space (=not stop and go; not crowded; not bumper to bumper) in front of you.
-You won’t have as much influence on the people in front of you and the people behind you, but you will have some.
+You won’t have as much influence on the people in front of you as you will on the people behind you, but you will have some.
 You will also have a subtle influence on the people beside you.
 Why?
 Because they also see that large space.
 This puts them in a more “traffic is moving” frame of mind than a “traffic is stop and go; Crap!” frame of mind.
 Not only can they see the large space, they can see through the large space.
 They are able to see a greater number of cars diagonally ahead through your lane.
 They can see whether the tail lights are on.
 They can see perhaps 16 cars instead of just 4-5.
 The impression when you see all four cars stopped in front of you with their brake lights on is quite different from the impression formed when you see, say, 13 cars stopped and 3 cars moving.
 So, the cars beside you will also drive less erratically.